Another research focus of ORI is Enhanced Recovery After Surgery (ERAS), an evidence-based approach to patient care.

 - ERAS covers all areas of patient’s journey through the surgical process

-Professor Middleton and Tom Wainwright were among the first people within the UK to implement ERAS within orthopaedics.
+Professor Middleton and Associate Professor Tom Wainwright were among the first people within the UK to implement ERAS within orthopaedics.
 Their implementations of ERAS at the Royal Bournemouth and Christchurch Hospital changed patient outcomes dramatically in 2007.
 Subsequently, this was published in 2010 and was the first report of ERAS implementation in the NHS.
-Since then this paper has been highly cited and has led to over 28 other ERAS publications.
+ORI continues to develop its work on ERAS, with contributions to guidelines, textbooks, publications, conference posters and implementation, which are detailed here.